hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

 }
 ```

-In this snippet, we are building the creation table request to construct the table, we have to specify all defined keys on the table.
-This seems bit of ceramony to do if you have quite few tables, we will show in the next blogs some solutions to make it easier to create tables associated to the models in a easier/faster maner for rapid developement.
+In this snippet, we are building the create table request to construct the table.
+To do this; we have to specify all defined keys on the table.
+This seems like a bit of ceremony to do if you have quite few tables, in future I will demonstrate some solutions to do this in an easier and faster maner.
-For the sake of simplicity we are just going to stick with the raw api calls in this blog.
+For the sake of simplicity we are just going to stick with the raw API calls in this blog.

 #### 3. Save/Query from the table